 Symptoms of reflux vary greatly depending on the type of reflux: GERD or vesicoureteral reflux.
 Symptoms of reflux can also vary in nature and severity between individuals.
 Symptoms can be mild to severe.

 The most typical symptom of reflux due to vesicoureteral reflux is a urinary tract infection.
-Symptoms of a urinary tract infection include frequency, dysuria, hematuria, and ...more symptoms »
+Symptoms of a urinary tract infection include frequency, dysuria, ...more symptoms »

 Treatment plans for reflux are individualized depending on the specific type of reflux, the presence of coexisting diseases, the age and medical history of the patient, and other factors.
 Treatment generally involves a multifaceted plan that addresses the cause, minimizes discomfort, and decreases the risk of developing complications.

 Treatment of reflux due to ...more treatments »